TheWeaVer/lia/archive/vectordb/introduce-vector-db(eng).md

   - Performance and scalability are critical considerations when large amounts of data and high-speed processing are required.
 - Maintenance and Support
   - Consider community support and document quality when choosing an open source solution
-  - Review technical support and service level agreements (SLA) when considering commercial solutions
+  - Review technical support and service level agreements (SLA) when considering commercial solutions.
 - Data security and privacy
   - You must comply with data security and privacy regulations when processing user data.
   - It is important to ensure that the Vector DB solution you select meets these requirements.